 Most of those who wish to transform atheism into a religion are not doing so to change the nature of atheism but to gain additional rights or privileges under U.S. law.
 Imagine an atheist couple who wants to get married but refuses to set foot in a church and would rather not hold their ceremony in a government building.
 Without some sort of "ordained atheist minister," their options may be few in some states.
 And what if you could be fired from your job because of your atheism, which because it is not a religion, might not entitle you to protection under the law?

 If most of the atheists who want to turn atheism into a religion do so solely for legal matters such as these, a smaller number seek to do so more for social reasons.
 They want "atheist churches" to provide the same social benefits as religious churches but without all the pesky god belief.
 I do not happen to agree with them that this is in any way necessary, but I'd be remiss not to mention this rationale at all.

-It is a bad idea to attempt to modify atheism to make it into a religion, and attempts to do so are going to fail miserably.
+I believe it is a bad idea to try to modify atheism so that it might qualify as a religion and that attempts to do so are going to fail.
 But what about those who might want only to label atheism as a religion in order to derive the various legal benefits mentioned above?
 In my humble opinion, the only sensible way to resolve this matter is by making it a legal question.